arthurmco/shissue/README.md

 ## Build & Install

  - Install the go compiler (`pacman -S go`, `apt install golang`, `yum install golang`, one of the three will do)
- - Create a folder tree named `src/github.com/arthurmco/`, or whatever namespace this project might be in.
-This is important, because the go build tool is... well...
- - Set the environment variable `GOPATH` to the top of that tree.
+ - Set the environment variable `GOPATH` to where you want to download the source
- - `git clone` this source inside that tree
+ - Type `go get github.com/arthurmco/shissue` and wait ~and make a coffee~.
+A folder named `github.com` will appear at `GOPATH`.
+Browse it until you find `shissue`folder.
+ - Open the shissue folder
  - Run the build.sh script with the folder you want to install shissue as the argument (like `sh build.sh /usr/local/bin`). **Note that, for some directories, you need to run the script as root!**

- Obs: I'm not a Go expert.
-I am angry, but it's because I need help.

- Obs 2: I feel like I need to do a build script.

 ## Usage